Broadway–Lafayette Street/Bleecker Street station: Exits

-The station has a total of 12 staircase entrances and 1 elevator entrance.
+The station has a total of 12 staircase entrances and one elevator entrance.
 They are clustered in three locations: the intersection of Broadway and Houston Street, the intersection of Lafayette and Houston Streets, and the intersection of Lafayette and Bleecker Streets, The exits at Houston Street primarily serve the IND platforms while the exits at Lafayette Street primarily serve the IRT platforms.
 The northbound IRT platform's exits are on the eastern side of Lafayette Street while the southbound platform's exits are on the western side.

 There are two stairs at Broadway and Houston Street, one at either eastern corner.
-The southeastern one is built inside an alcove of an Adidas Sport Performance Center.
+The southeastern one is built inside a building.
 It leads to the full-time entrance to the IND station, above the center of that station, which contains a turnstile bank and token booth.
 There are closed staircases from the extreme western ends of both platforms that lead to a western mezzanine with exits to the west side of Broadway and Houston Street.
-It is currently used by employees.

 The upper IND mezzanine has two fare control areas that are shared with the southbound IRT platform.
-A set of turnstiles on the south side leads to two staircases at the southeast corner of Lafayette and Houston Streets.
+A set of turnstiles on the south side leads to two staircases at the southwest corner of Lafayette and Houston Streets.
 Another set of turnstiles on the north side leads to a stair and an elevator on the northwest corner of Lafayette and Houston Streets.
 The extreme east end of the IND station contains stairs and escalators to the eastern mezzanine, which is shared with the northbound IRT platform.
 This mezzanine contains two stairs, one to each eastern corner of Houston and Lafayette Streets.

 There are five stairs near Lafayette and Bleecker Streets.
 One stair each goes to the northwestern and southwestern corners of Lafayette and Bleecker Streets, and serve the southbound IRT platform.
 One stair each goes to the northeastern, southwestern, and southeastern corners of Mulberry and Bleecker Streets, and serve the northbound IRT platform.